ArshavineRoy/superheroes/README.md

 ### GET /powers

-Return JSON data in the format below:
+Returns JSON data in the format below:

 ```json
 [